franky-adl/smoke-blobs/README.md

 ## Smoke blobs

-Demonstrating pseudo-randomly moving "smoke" particles
+Demonstrating pseudo-randomly moving "smoke" particles.
+Most of the code is copied from https://codepen.io/vcomics/pen/KBMyjE

 ## How to run locally